 “He’ll be along shortly.”

 By the time Gideon reached the livery, Watkins had fallen way behind and was now walking at a slow pace.
 Gideon pushed his way through to the front of the crowd.
 Scott stood in the center of the clearing holding a short, multi-thong horsehide whip in his left hand.
 At his side, coward Michael with wide, dark eyes in a frightened face.

 At the side of the livery, an overturned, empty molasses barrel lay on top of a set of wooden pallets.
 Strapped over it with his overalls folded down to his waist, lay Jackson, his shoulders bowed and taught like that of a full-drawn bow.

 Scott turned from Jackson to look directly at Grandma, who stood at the front of the crowd with her entire family gathered around her.

 “You know my Pa’s rules concerning your tent-saloon.
 No Whites and Mex’!” he jogged her harshly.

 As Scott spoke, Watkins stopped at Gideon’s side accompanied by Evans.
 It was evident by the look on their faces that they would not enjoy the whipping either.

 Turning back to Michael, Scott took hold of his right arm and shoved the plaited, leather handle of the whip into his hand.
-“I hope you all take a lesson from this,” his voice was raised to the crowd; however, to Michael, he spoke softly.
+“I hope you all take a lesson from this —” He raised his voice as he addressed the crowd; however, to Michael, he spoke softly.
 “You know what to do, boy.
 Get on with it.
-I'll tell you when to stop.”
+I’ll tell you when to stop.”